Merkoba/Hue/README.md

 "chat_crop_limit"
 >After this number of chat messages on the screen, the oldest ones will start to get removed so there's always this maximum amount of messages displayed.
 This is to avoid having a huge amount of text in memory in case it is opened for a long time.

-"chat_history_crop_limit"
->How much of the chat history is saved in memory for use in Search and other features.

 "played_crop_limit"
 >Same as chat_crop limit but for items displayed when "Now Playing" is clicked.